Algarve-Tourist.com

 Beaches: 19) Praia de Faro 20) Praia Da Ilha Deserta 21) Praia do Farol 22) Praia da Ilha da Culatra

-*The N2 is the scenic road that extends along the entire length of Portugal, popular for road trips and motorcycle trips.
+*The N2 is the scenic road that extends along the entire length of Portugal, a popular route for road trips and motorcyclists.

 Sights for a day trip to Faro

-Faro Marina: Here, a mix of fishing boats and pleasure craft moor, but the height of the boats is severely restricted due to the railway bridge at its entrance!
+Faro Marina: A mix of fishing boats and pleasure craft moor here, but the height of vessels is severely restricted due to the railway bridge at its entrance.

-Arco da Vila: The decorative Baroque gateway constructed over the original Arabic gateway, leading into the Cidade Velha.
-The towers of the Arco da Vila are a favourite nesting site for Faro’s storks.
+Arco da Vila: The decorative Baroque gateway, constructed over the original Arabic gateway, leads into the Cidade Velha.
+The towers are a favourite nesting site for Faro's storks.

-Porta Nova: The tiny gateway that leads down to the waterfront and the “Cais de embarque de Faro”, where the ferries and boat tours depart.
+Porta Nova: This tiny gateway leads down to the waterfront and the "Cais de embarque de Faro", where the ferries and boat tours depart.

-Rua de Santo António: The characterful shopping street of central Faro.
+Rua de Santo António: The characterful shopping street of central Faro, lined with independent shops and cafés.

 Cathedral Tower View: The view from the top of Faro cathedral offers panoramas over the city and the Parque Natural da Ria Formosa.

-Igreja do Carmo: This grand Baroque church was funded by the spice trade from Brazil; the Capela dos Ossos is located in the rear courtyard.
+Igreja do Carmo: This grand Baroque church was funded by the spice trade with Brazil; the Capela dos Ossos is located in the rear courtyard.

 • A boat tour of Ria Formosa visiting two islands